Marmelodov/PromptCrafter-API/docs/tutorials/search-prompts.md

 - **Your JWT token:** All requests require a Bearer token for authentication.
 If you don't have one, complete the authentication steps in the [Quickstart guide](../quickstart.md) first.
 - **Saved prompts:** You should have at least one saved prompt in your library.
 If you need to create one, complete the [Save a prompt tutorial](create-prompt.md).
-- **An HTTP client:** This tutorial provides examples for both cURL and Postman.
+- **An HTTP client:** This tutorial includes examples for cURL, Postman, the PromptCrafter SDKs (Python, JavaScript, Go, Ruby, and Java), and raw HTTP using Python’s `requests` library and JavaScript’s `fetch` API.
-    - If you're using Postman, import the [PromptCrafter Postman Collection](postman.md) to follow along easily.
+    - If you're using Postman, import the [PromptCrafter Postman Collection](postman.md) to follow along.

 ## Build the request